-The School of Information enriches the student experience through international study, and has offered summer courses in London and Florence.
-Planning is underway to offer the following course in Spring 2024 taught by Dr. Cristina Pattuelli that will include 5 class sessions in New York and Spring Break in Rome (March 10-16, 2024):
+The School of Information enriches the student experience through international study, and has offered summer courses in London, Florence and Rome.
+In Spring 2024, we offered “Artists’ Archives: Rome/New York” taught by Dr. Cristina Pattuelli that included 5 class sessions in New York and Spring Break in Rome.
+We are pleased to offer this course again in the Spring 2025 semester, including Spring Break in Rome (March 16-22).

 Artists’ Archives: Rome/New York